Sports Coach Logo Sports Coach Training Principles Fitness Components

 2. Segment each day correctly by setting aside time for each activity, from class to homework.

-3. Compromise on some entertainment: all successful people sacrificed a lot in childhood to climb to the top.
-A passion for sports cannot allow a young athlete to eat junk food like his friends but sacrificing these small things leads to success.
+3. Compromise on some entertainment: All successful people sacrifice a lot in childhood to climb to the top.
+A passion for sports cannot allow a young athlete to eat junk food like his friends, but sacrificing these small things leads to success.

 Support from parents and teachers